JASNA conducts an annual student Essay Contest to encourage the study and appreciation of Jane Austen's works in new generations of readers.

 JASNA awards scholarships to winners in each of the three divisions:

 Please review the Essay Contest FAQs.
-If you still have questions, please contact Meg Levin at essay-contest@jasna.org.
+If you have any questions, please contact Meg Levin at essay-contest@jasna.org.
 Use “JASNA Essay Contest” in your subject line.

 Learn about Essay Contest rules and formatting requirements.